Does your cooked rice look crunchy?

 And it should do the trick as well.

-If the foil is not available, you can simply cover the pot with a lid and place a weight on top of it.
+If the foil is unavailable, you can cover the pot with a lid and place a weight on top of it.

 7. Wait For 10 Minutes After Cooking

 Now, don’t rush into opening the pressure cooker or cooking pot.